ajaybnl/UDP-GRAPH-FOR-ESP32-ESP8266/README.md

-If you program your ESP with this sketch by filling WIFI Credentials.
+If you program your ESP with this sketch by filling WIFI Credentials & PC IP.
 You will see it in the Chart.

 For More Info Watch My Video: https://www.youtube.com/watch?v=ssz-ebdW3ss